matthewjosephtaylor/docksand/README.md

 Exit the shell when you are done playing.

-Run 'docksand' command from the same directory to re-enter the same sandbox.
+Run 'docksand' command from the same directory to re-enter the same sandbox with all of your OS changes intact (Note: when you exit the sandbox shell the container stops as well).

-A new image is created each time the docksand command is run, so there is a running history of each of your 'sandboxing sessions' should you ever wish to go back to a previous one.
+A new image is created each time the docksand command is run based on the previous container, so there is a running history of each of your 'sandboxing sessions', should you ever wish to go back to a previous one.
+(see 'docksand --list' for the full list of containers and images)

+If you tire of the sandbox run 'docksand --remove' to remove all images and containers associated with the sandbox.

+Run 'docksand --help' for full list of everything this baby can do.

+NOTE: Running docksand somerepository:sometag will REMOVE all previous sandbox history.

 ## TODO

-* Easy way to manage and load a previous 'sandboxing session' image
+* Easy way to manage and load a previous 'sandboxing session' images

 ## Contributing